notnullgames/loverest/README.md

 `options` is optional, and supports any options available [here](https://github.com/LPGhatguy/luajit-request).

-`input` is a regular lau table object, for input params, and will be converted to JSON.
+`input` optional, and is a regular lua table object, for input params, and will be converted to JSON.

 ### future ideas